If you rent your property, your landlord has a responsibility to keep it well maintained and safe.

 Depending on your landlord's response, we will inspect your property.

-If your landlord agrees to take remedial action, we will inspect your property once the action is complete.
+- agrees to take remedial action, we will inspect your property once the action is complete

-If your landlord does not take remedial action, we will inspect your property and decide what action to take.
+- does not take remedial action, we will inspect your property and decide what to do next

 If your landlord does not take remedial action, we will decide if we need to take enforcement action.
 Enforcement action could involve us: